 Turns out both evaporated milk and condensed milk are lovely in coffee.
 It can make a rich and creamy substitute for milk and non-dairy creamers.
-Because both evaporated and condensed milk have a long shelf life they can stored, ready for whenever you want it, or even brought along on a camping trip for a special treat coffee.
+Because both evaporated and condensed milk have a long shelf life they can be stored, ready for whenever you want it, or even brought along on a camping trip for a special treat coffee.

 Using Evaporated Milk and Condensed Milk In Coffee

-Everyone likes their coffee their own way.
+Everyone likes their cup of coffee their own way.
 I like trying coffee in every way imaginable.
 This week I tried mixing evaporated milk and condensed milk with my coffee.
 Not both at the same time of course!

-I fired up my Bialetti moka pot, poured the brew into two mugs, added some condensed milk to one and evaporated milk to the other.
+I fired up my Bialetti Moka pot, poured the brew into two mugs, added some condensed milk to one, and evaporated milk to the other.
 Just like you would with milk or creamer.

 While both condensed and evaporated milk do have a bit of a taste that tells you it was in a can, they both have a long shelf life, making them last in your kitchen cupboard just as well as a creamer!